sonatype-nexus-community/nexus-repository-r/docs/R_USER_DOCUMENTATION.md

 your users, with minimal additional client side configuration.
 A repository group allows you to expose the aggregated content of multiple proxy and hosted repositories as well as other repository groups with one URL in tool configuration.
-This is possible for R repositories by creating a new repository with the 'r (group)' recipe as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement).

-Minimal configuration steps are:
+This is possible for R repositories by creating a new repository with the 'r (group)' recipe as shown in the documented example in [Repository Management](https://help.sonatype.com/display/NXRM3/Repository+Management#RepositoryManagement-AddingaNewRepository).
+Minimal configuration steps for R group are:

 - Define 'Name' - e.g. `r-all`
 - Select 'Blob store' for 'Storage'